objectbox/objectbox-java/README.md

 pluginManagement {
     repositories {
-        // Add the Maven Central repository
+        // Add Maven Central to the plugin repositories mavenCentral()
-        mavenCentral()
     }